ezh247467/cse15l-lab-reports/Lab-Report-1.md

 * ### As a student of UCSD, you will first need to go [here](https://sdacs.ucsd.edu/~icc/index.php) to find your course-specific account for CSE15L.
 * ### Once you have found out your course-specific account, open a terminal in VSCode and type in ```ssh cs15lsp22zz@ieng6.ucsd.edu``` where the ```zz``` will be subsituted with the letters of your course-specific account.
+* ### Since it will most likely be your first time logging into this account, you will likely be shown some messages about the authencity of your host and an RSA key.
+Do not worry too much about these messages.
+* ### If you are asked something along the lines of *Are you sure you want to continue connecting?*, simply type **yes**.
+* ### After answering the question with yes, you will be prompted to put in your password, which should be the password you used to get your course-specific account.
+A successful login with your password will look something to similar to the image below.